alphagov/forms/ADR/ADR009-replatforming-to-ECS.md

 require either up-skilling developers with Site Reliability Engineering (SRE) skills or adding extra Site Reliability Engineers to the team.
 - Some team members will need to learn more about working with AWS services directly.
+- The effort required to design and migrate to new infrastructure will reduce the amount of road map features that can be developed during the migration.